juju/juju-gui/docs/process.rst

     ('Behind the "charmworldv3" flag, ...') and then summarize progress.
 Even if many commits were behind a feature flag, just have a single bullet describing what we accomplished and, perhaps, what remains.

+- Verify that the top-most version in ``CHANGES.yaml`` specifies the expected version string.
+It should be bigger than the most recent version found on
+  <https://launchpad.net/juju-gui/stable>.
+If the most recent version string
+  is ``unreleased``, decide what the next version number should be (see `Semantic Versioning   <http://semver.org/>`_) and change ``unreleased`` to that value.
+- Set a bzr tag for the release, e.g.: ``bzr tag 0.1.5``.
+- Verify that your changes to the YAML work by running ``make docs``.
+Fix any problems identified.
+- Commit to the branch with this checkin message:
+  ``bzr commit -m 'Set version for release.'``
+- Push the branch directly to the parent (``bzr push :parent`` should work).

 - Run the tests and verify they pass: ``make test-prod`` and then ``make test-debug``.